thisCoderGuy/ai-waf/README.md

 This mode focuses on the process of building and extending various machine learning models, ranging from **traditional machine learning algorithms** to **advanced deep learning architectures** like multi-input RNN or CNN classifiers, all utilizing the meticulously generated datasets.

 The project provides a **comprehensive framework** for training classification models.
+To learn more about the model training mode, visit the [Model Training Mode](./docs/training/model_training.md) page.

 This framework supports experimentation and optimization across a spectrum of model complexities to achieve optimal threat detection.
 To learn more about the training framework, visit the [Training Framework](./docs/training/training_framework.md) page.

 ### **3\.
 Live Evaluation Mode**